ayshaax/reproducible_research/README.md

 ### Terminology

-It is important to understand a few terms before we get started with Git/GitHub.
-Familiarise yourself with these definitions.
+Before we get started with Git and GitHub, it is important to understand a few terms.
+Please familiarise yourself with the following definitions.

 - **Repo**:
 - **Commit**: